paulparton/mapManager/readme.md

 ###Currenty supported optional arguments are:
 mapBarContainer - A container for the map controls.
-Providing the container automatically creates the control panel when the map is loaded. colorMap - An object to map a color for each map layer mapData - An object containing two arrays (layers and markers) that populates the map
+Providing the container automatically creates the control panel when the map is loaded.

+colorMap - An object to map a color for each map layer

+mapData - An object containing two arrays (layers and markers) that populates the map

+mapLat / mapLng - The map location

+zoom - The maps zoom

 ##Map control panel
 add a map control panel by providing a barContainer when creating the map.